 Moving on down the hall, on the left is a row of vending machines, including one with bookstore supplies.

-Being as quiet as you can be, take a minute to go into CTC 212 (this new location is coming soon in Fall 2017), the Open Computer Lab.
+Being as quiet as you can be, take a minute to go into CTC 212, the Open Computer Lab.
 This lab is a Quiet Commons.
 In addition to the black-and-white printer, there’s a color printer, free scanner and a kiosk for purchasing more print credits.

 The seating area outside CTC 202 is a Study Commons (CTC 204).
 Check out whiteboard markers and erasers from Student Services.